RECAP: May 2019 University-Wide MeetingRebecca Morris2019-06-06T17:28:58-04:00

 Ms. Gould said she had been delighted to see so many students attending the March Student Conference in Melbourne, AU – together with so many new doctors graduating.
 She also stressed with students the importance of asking for help “whenever and wherever you need it,” a sentiment reinforced by Vice Chancellor Viali Lameko, MBBS, MPH (PhD Candidate).

-“From Taffy and leadership to faculty and advisers, we are here to help our students.
+“From Taffy and leadership to faculty and advisors, we are here to help our students.
 We are all here to make sure you realize your dreams to become physicians and medical officers in the future,” he said.

 Dr. Lameko reported that 14 students are currently completing clinical rotations in Samoa – 25 have rotated since the beginning of the year.
 He added that two interns began postgraduate training at TTM Hospital in January with two more expected to start this month.
 Most of these interns are supported by the Samoan Ministry of Health program to strengthen the number of physicians practicing in Samoa and all of Oceania.
 He reminded students that while emphasis may be on local residents, the Ministry accepts applications and considers individuals from all countries.